Where To Stay Resorts Dining Things To Do

 (click on image to download full size)

-Where To Stay Puerto Galera Resorts
+Where To Stay Puerto Galera Beach Resorts & Lodges

 THE BAY AREA RESORTS & HOTELS

 Where to stay in the bay area?
 Only a small collection of beach resorts and resort hotels accommodations are available within the bay area of Puerto Galera because there has been a concerted effort to protect the natural beauty afforded by the mangroves and sheltered coves.
 The bay area is a complete contrast to White Beach.
-Most beach resorts and resort hotels accommodations in the bay area are very peaceful, at the same time as being convenient to the town.
+Most beach resorts and resort hotels accommodations in the bay area are very peaceful, at the same time as being convenient to the yacht club and the town.

 Puerto Galera Villas